wenyan4work/SafeFFT/README.md

 5. Link with either `libfftw3_omp` or `mkl`
 6. If using MKL, define the macro FFTW3_MKL for threading control
 7. If using MKL, calling `runFFT()` from multiple threads needs careful threading control.
 The only working setting I figured out is: a.
 Setting `OMP_NUM_THREADS` to control the number of threads calling `runFFT()`. b. setting `mkl_set_num_threads_local(plan_.nThreads);` in `runFFT()` to ensure the number of threads to execute this plan. c.
 Setting `OMP_NESTED=true` and `MKL_DYNAMIC=false`.
 DO NOT set `MKL_NUM_THREADS`.
 8. Nested threading is implemented for flexibility.
 For small FFTs (even those in Test1DLarge.cpp), sticking to `plan.nThreads=1` gives better performance.
 On my 12-core Xeon, the program Test1DLarge shows around 95% efficiency with 10 cores.
-It is the user's duty to make sure that no cpu oversubscription happens.
+It is the user's duty to think about it and get good performance.
 9. `fftw3_threads` uses pthread rather than openmp thread (at least in my understanding).
 In my tests on a Mac the nested threading control still works well.

 ## Possible Issues
 1. I cannot guarantee the naive implementation of RWLock with omp_lock is optimal or even correct, although it works fine in my tests.
-2. Each runFFT is allowed to spawn new nested OMP threads and run FFTs with multiple threads.
-This feature is not fully tested.
-3. The effect of mixing with other thread models is unknown.
+2. The effect of mixing with other thread models is unknown.

 ## Possible Extensions
 1. The code is probably ugly and I cannot guarentee it is bug free.
 Comments, forks, and bug reports are welcome.
-2. The code currently implements interfaces for simple 1D/2D/3D complex dfts only.
-If you need other transforms like r2c,c2r, etc, is should be fairly simple to extend.
+2. The code currently implements interfaces for simple 1D/2D/3D complex DFTs only.
+If you need other transforms like r2c,c2r, etc, the code should be fairly simple to extend.